The 10 best things to do in Svalbard

 Fancy an adventure in an Arctic wilderness that’s home to more polar bears than people?
 Svalbard is your place.

-A remote archipelago between Norway and the North Pole, it’s a land of ice-covered fjords, glaciers, soaring mountains, and raw, untamed nature.
+A remote archipelago between Norway and the North Pole, Svalbard is a land of ice-covered fjords, glaciers, soaring mountains, and raw, untamed nature.
 Oh, and for three months of the year, it’s plunged into 24 hours of darkness.

 A true bucket-list destination, you can experience loads of things in this winter wonderland that few other destinations can offer.
 How many places can you see the Northern Lights at noon, photograph polar bears in the wild, and visit one of the northernmost points of civilisation on Earth?